-The artist formerly known as Beth Porter and the Availables, the name inspired by her new home in Dumfries and Galloway, this is a new venture for the acclaimed cellist and songwriter, also part of Eliza Carthy and the Wayward Band, but one that, recorded two years ago, has been waiting in the wings for the right moment.
+The artist formerly known as Beth Porter and the Availables, the name inspired by her new home in Dumfries and Galloway, When The Lights Are Bright is a new venture for the acclaimed cellist and songwriter, also part of Eliza Carthy and the Wayward Band, but one that, recorded two years ago, has been waiting in the wings for the right moment.

 Working with frequent collaborators like Jools Scott on piano, viola player Emma Hooper, multi-instrumentalist and producer Luke Cawthra and husband Ben Peace on occasional glockenspiel, it draws on her own experiences of anxiety and panic to explore themes of mental health and isolation.

 It opens with ‘Frame’, Pete Gibbs on double bass, her cello pulsing through what seems to be a song about dementia, taking the tempo down on the slow waltz ‘Wake Me’, a song about a relationship in which depression is a third partner that’s lushly coloured with strings, woodwind and brass, the drums kicking in on the chorus refrain.

 Stabbing keyboard notes provide the musical neurosis for ‘Rear View’, the song based on her own driving experiences, gradually building in intensity as it mirrors the desperation lyric about the way inexplicable fear and anxiety can creep up on you.
 On a slightly more positive note, reflected in the summery feel of the upbeat arrangement, ‘You’ve Always Been’ concerns the person who’s always waiting to emerge from behind whatever dark clouds temporarily obscure them, the handclaps echoing the support and encouragement of others as she sings “Look around you/We’re all here/We all want you/Back down here”.